Care, Chaos, and the Cost of Wanting Peace

 Starting With Good Intentions

-The day began with more of the same: Eve, the girls, and I waking up, finishing more pantry clening, and getting breakfast together.
+The day began with more of the same: Eve, her children, and I waking up, finishing more pantry cleaning, and getting breakfast together.
 Progress, at least.
 Small wins before the day really got going.

-After that, we finally made it to Lyonia Preserve.
-Brandon came with us.
+After that, we finally made it out for a nature walk.
+Two of my kids and her children came with us.
 I was looking forward to fresh air and something grounding after so many indoor days.

-What I didn't expect was how nerve-wrecking it would feel.
+What I didn't expect was how nerve-racking it would feel.

 When Supervision Becomes a Full-Time Job